ddudnik/oss-review-toolkit/docs/GettingStarted.md

 It is possible to write your own evaluator rules as Kotlin script and pass it to the evaluator using `--rules-file`.
 Note that detailed documentation for writing custom rules is not yet available.

+The full evalution result file should look very similar to [this](./examples/getting-started-evaluation-result.yml).

 ## 7. Generate a report